What made you think of Broadsided for this poem?

 If this broadside were a piece of music, what would it be?

 Poet Jennifer K. Sweeney: It would be the kind of music nature makes with the human-made world.
 Rain dripping into bottles, wind whipping nets into forms, a storm beating tins.

 Artist Kate Baird: Maybe a recording of ambient sound in a place where there are no people?

 Poet Jennifer K. Sweeney: I’m reading tiny books as companions lately.
 Last week, a slim little marvel: On Imagination by Mary Ruefle.
 And Devotion by Patti Smith.

-Artist Kate Baird: Sing, Unburied, Sing and Salvage the Bones (Jesmyn Ward), Little Disturbances of Man (Grace Paley), Lincoln in the Bardo (George Saunders), Esther Stories (Peter Orner).
+Artist Kate Baird: Sing, Unburied, Sing and Salvage the Bones by Jesmyn Ward, Little Disturbances of Man by Grace Paley, Lincoln in the Bardo by George Saunders, and Esther Stories by Peter Orner.

 Seen any good art lately?

-Poet Jennifer K. Sweeney: I’m sorry to say I have not in person.
+Poet Jennifer K. Sweeney: I’m sorry to say that I have not in person.
 Hungry for it.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).